 One thing that helps me deal with the political climate today is music, and protest music has always played a prominent role among my playlists.
 Before I introduce the 9 protest songs that have been on rotation in my house this summer, (and the collaborative Spotify playlist!) let’s consider two ways in which I use music as a #healthed teacher.

 1. State Management: Just as music can be used to motivate an athlete, it can be used to motivate students.
 Upbeat music makes a workout more enjoyable, and allowing students to choose the music played also energizes them to stay focused during the lesson.
 In his great book “The Kinesthetic Classroom”, Mike Kuczala talks about a teachers need to manage a student’s learning state to stop their minds from wandering.
 Movement in the classroom, chewing gum and taking notes increase focus but so too can the use of music.
-I’ll play a mellow acoustic Pandora station in the background when students are working on extended group projects, just to take a break form the sound of my voice or (even worse) the sound of silence.
+I’ll play a mellow acoustic Pandora station in the background when students are working on extended group projects, just to take a break from the sound of my voice or (even worse) the sound of silence.

 2. Introduction of a Topic: At the start of my Identity unit I play Lady Gaga’s “Born This Way” as students enter the classroom.
 I don’t make any reference to it until the middle of the lesson where I ask what students think Lady Gaga means when she says “Rejoice & love yourself today, ’cause baby you were born this way“.
 This leads into a deeper discussion about gender identity.
-Andy Horne has a great lesson about love and he has been known to play Tina Turner’s “What’s Love Got To Do With It” or Haddaway’s “What Is Love?”
+Andy Horne has a great lesson about love during which he has been known to play Tina Turner’s “What’s Love Got To Do With It” or Haddaway’s “What Is Love?”

 So back to my list of 9 protest songs, here they are in no particular order.